-One of the most common defects encountered with double glazing is their tendency to ‘mist up’, sometimes within a surprisingly short period of time after installation.
-Condensation forms inside the sealed unit cavity between the inner and outer panes.
+Misty panes are caused by the erosion of the edge seals, which become permeable and condensation forms inside the sealed unit cavity between the inner and outer panes.
 Even a tiny pinhole in the seal around the edge of the sealed unit can allow water vapour to penetrate the inner space between the glass panes.

-The solution is to take out and replace either the glazed sealed unit itself or, more typically, to take out the whole window.
+Take out and replace either the glazed sealed unit itself or, more typically, to take out the whole window.

 - Before cutting out the old windows, it’s important to check whether there’s a suitable lintel supporting the masonry above.
-If not, temporary support will be required.
+If not, temporary support will be required

-- If the old glass can’t be easily removed without damaging it or cutting, it’s a good idea to cover both sides with clingfilm to reduce the risk of small shards flying off.
+- If the old glass can’t be easily removed without damaging it or cutting, it’s a good idea to cover both sides with clingfilm to reduce the risk of small shards flying off

 An obvious sign is rain and draughts entering through gaps in and around the windows.
-Condensation forming on windows or reveals internally and dripping down – sometimes mould is evident, too (above) – are also clues.
+Condensation forming on windows or reveals internally and dripping down – sometimes mould is evident, too – are also clues.
 Externally, obvious gaps between frames and surrounding reveals/jambs may be visible.

 Condensation can be relieved with improved room ventilation and extractor fans to expel moist air.
 It’s common for the sides of the walls around window frames (the reveals) to suffer from damp and mould due to cold bridging, as the masonry surrounds act as a pathway between the cold outdoor and warm indoor air.